justliam42/MSOE-notes/Week 8 - Memory basics.md

 - etc

 #### Sequential circuits:
 - consider the current inputs and the history of past events.
-Thus this type of circuit has memory
+Thus, this type of circuit has memory

+1-bit memory is called a flip-flop